swagger-api/apidom/experiments/apidom-monaco/README.md

  $ npm start
 ```

-Edit files in `./src` directory for experimenting with ApiDOM and Monca integration.
+Edit files in `./src` directory for experimenting with ApiDOM and Monaco integration.